Configure DKIM, SPF, and DMARC for Your Domain

 - Use a tool like DMARC Analyzer to confirm correct setup.

-These tools will confirm if DKIM, SPF, and DMARC are working correctly.
+Use the following tools to confirm DKIM, SPF, and DMARC are configured correctly: